modx-pro/Docs/docs/en/components/fetchit/frontend/class.md

 Remember, to access this class, you must wait until the script in which it is declared is executed.
 :::

-If you have a file script, it is enough to specify the `defer` attribute when connecting it (Recall that the component registers the script in the `<head>` tag).
+If you have a file script, it is enough to specify the `defer` attribute when connecting it (Recall that the extra registers the script in the `<head>` tag).

 And in the case of an inline script, you need to wait for the script to execute, and this is possible in the `DOMContentLoaded` event handler.
 Example: